 It’s what we observe that initiates a response inside of us and a desire to do something about it.
 It could be something small or it could be something big.
 It is, however, our eyes that feed us information first.
 So, what do we see?
 Do we all see the same thing?
 I would suggest that we do all see the same thing, but how we process it is very different.
 In other words, the very same information is coming into all of our eyes, but we each have different filters that we use to process the information that comes in.

 Let’s talk about that further.
 Our filters color and sift the raw data that comes in.
 What are these filters?

-How you think the pose is supposed to be done is based on a number of factors:
+How we think the pose is supposed to be done is based on a number of factors:

 - Our experience practicing the pose